-A local authority may decide that the existing permit conditions require amendment without receiving any notification or application from the operator (EP regulation 20(1)).
-This is most likely to occur when the authority decides that the conditions need varying having conducted a periodic review in accordance with EP regulation 34, or in the light of revised guidance from Defra/WAG, or because of the transfer of a permit to another operator.
+A local authority may decide that the existing permit conditions require amendment without receiving any notification or application from the operator.
+This is most likely to occur when the authority decides that the conditions need varying having conducted a periodic review or in the light of revised guidance from Defra/WAG, or because of the transfer of a permit to another operator.
 Other instances could be the revision of a relevant environmental quality standard, the declaration of an area as an air quality management area, or a requirement from the Environment Agency to revise a water-related condition.

 If there is no such condition included in their permit, operators should be aware that there are risks to them should they fail to notify the relevant local authority of a change.
 The risks are that the authority decides that the change means that the operator is either carrying on the activity beyond the extent authorised by the existing permit, or is doing so in contravention of an existing permit condition.
-Both are offences under EP regulation 38.
+Both are offences under EP regulations.
 On the positive side, some changes could result in a lowering (as well as, potentially, raising) of an installation's risk rating.
 These could include alterations to management or training practices, or technical changes such as the use of less toxic chemicals.